Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: Non-equilibrium superfluid steady states in driven-dissipative Fermi gas

 We next consider the anisotropic NFF and NFF' states with ${\bm Q}\ne 0$.
 To grasp their pairing structures, it is useful to rewrite Eq. (\ref{eq.PA200}) in the form,

 where

 In Eq. (\ref{eq.PFF}), ${\bar E}^\pm_{{\bm p},{\bm Q}}(\delta\mu)$ is given in Eq. (\ref{eq_qp_exc}) where $\xi_{\pm{\bm p}+{\bm Q}/2}$ in $\xi_{{\bm p},{\bm Q}}^{(a)}$ is replaced by

 Equation (\ref{eq.PFF}) is just the same form as the pair amplitude in the thermal equilibrium FF state \cite{Takada1969,Shimahara1994}, when one regards $\delta\mu$ as an {\it external magnetic field}.
-Thus, the first (second) term in Eq. (\ref{eq.PA201}) may be viewed as the pair amplitude in the FF state under an external magnetic field $\delta\mu$ ($-\delta\mu$), which just corresponds to the pairing (A) ((B)) in Fig. \ref{fig2}(b).
+Thus, the first (second) term in Eq. (\ref{eq.PA201}) may be viewed as the pair amplitude in the FF state under an external magnetic field $\delta\mu$ ($-\delta\mu$), which just corresponds to the pairing (A) ((B)) in Fig. \ref{fig1}(b).

-In the thermal equilibrium FF state, when ${\bm Q}$ points to the $z$ direction, the pair amplitude is known to have large intensity around the Fermi surface in the region $p_z>0$ \cite{Takada1969,Shimahara1994}.
+In the thermal equilibrium FF state, when ${\bm Q}$ points to the $z$ direction, the pair amplitude has large intensity around the Fermi surface in the region $p_z>0$, as shown in Fig. \ref{fig_NFF_FF}(a).
 Thus, in Figs. \ref{fig_NESS}(b3) and (b4), the anisotropic pair amplitude in the upper-half (lower-half) plane is dominated by the first term $P_{\bm p}^{\rm FF}({\bm Q},\delta\mu)$ (second term ($P_{-{\bm p}}^{\rm FF}({\bm Q},-\delta\mu)$) in Eq. (\ref{eq.PA201}).
+On the other hand, the vanishing region (which is also referred to the blocking region in the superconductivity literature) spreads over the lower hemisphere in the thermal equilibrium FF state (see Fig. \ref{fig_NFF_FF}(a)).
+Noting that NFF may be viewed as a mixture of two FF states with ${\bm Q}$ and $-{\bm Q}$ as shown in Figs. \ref{fig_NFF_FF}(a) and \ref{fig_NFF_FF}(b), we find that their blocking regions give the vanishing pair amplitude around the equator in Fig. \ref{fig_NESS}(b3).

 Because the two-edge structure of the Fermi momentum distribution $n_{{\bm p},\sigma}$ at $p_{\rm F1}$ and $p_{\rm F2}$ are essentially important in obtaining NIG, NFF, and NFF' solutions, these states are expected to be suppressed when this structure is blurred with increasing the environment temperature $T_{\rm env}$.
 This can be confirmed in Fig. \ref{fig_finiteT}, where one sees that only the NBCS state remains at $T_{\rm env}=0.08\mu$.
 Of course, NBCS also eventually disappears at higher $T_{\rm env}$ as in the thermal equilibrium case, although we do not explicitly show the result here.